+DCU is committed to harnessing the potential of new digital technologies to ensure that students have the best possible learning experiences, whether they are on, or off, campus.
 DCU Connected encompasses all DCU courses and programmes offered in an online format.
 Launched in 2014, DCU Connected was developed to allow students, wherever they live, to have access to DCU's increasing number of world-class online programmes.
-DCU Connected also includes a number of digitally-enhanced courses offered through our strategic international partnerships with institutions such as Arizona State University (ASU) in the United States.
+Of particular significance was the approval last year of our BA Humanities (Psychology Major) by The Psychological Society of Ireland (PSI), the first course of its kind in Ireland to receive this prestigious accreditation, and our University of Sanctuary Scholarship Scheme.